a-karma/Bogor_Workshop/DAY_1/Session2.md

 ```sh
 awk '{print $(NF-1),"\t",$NF}' ./Day_1/instructors_list.txt > aff_status.txt
 ```
+Tabs allow for consistent indentation across different file viewers and analysis tools.
+Each tab represents a single logical level of indentation, making the alignment structure more apparent and easier to interpret.
+Tabs are also more compatible with automation tools and scripts used for sequence analysis and manipulation.
+Many software programs and scripts expect tab-delimited alignment files, and using tabs avoids potential compatibility issues or the need for manual formatting adjustments.

 Let's now deal with the names.
 Given that we don't know how many words each names consit of, we should start by printing all but the last two fields of the original input file:

 ```sh